jpvasquesc/fake_news_detection/README.md

 I choose to use the "Bag-of-words" model.
 The text was processed utilizing a pipeline with the NLP following methods:
 * Removal of stopwords:

   Removal of common words and punctuation.
 I utilized the NLTK portuguese stopwords collection and the Python punctuation collection.

-* Tokenazation and word count
+* Tokenazation and word count:

   Transform words in unique tokens for better processing and count the frequencie of each token.
 This was done utilizing sklearn.feature_extraction.text.CountVectorizer.

 * Frequency weighting: